 What is the New SAT?

-In the year 2016, major changes were made in the SAT examination format and pattern and it was converted to the New SAT.
+In the year 2016, major changes were made in the SAT examination format and pattern and it converted to the New SAT.
 Though the basic eligibility and maxim of the exam are the same, a lot of the other things, including the subject names, examination duration and valuation pattern has been changed in the New SAT.
 You have to prepare subject wise for SAT exam to score better.